- Administration Project:

 The Welfare project involves all aspects of helping people who are unable to help themselves.
 It gives a brighter perspective on life to those without hope and who are in need, and provides opportunities that strengthen society as a whole.

 Children’s homes for orphaned children or children at high risk are a major aspect of the welfare project.
 The Haven Foundation runs children’s homes in the provinces of Chiang Mai, Chiang Rai, Bangkok, Tak and Chonburi.
 The majority of funds for these homes come from international sources.
-The Thai staff under Haven who run the homes and carry other important responsibilities, provides for the ongoing physical, emotional, psychological and educational needs of the children in Haven’s care.
+The Thai staff under Haven who run the homes and carry other important responsibilities provides for the ongoing physical, emotional, psychological and educational needs of the children in Haven’s care.
 Haven Homes staff also assess whether the children are able to safely return to their family and community.
-If this is possible, the staff provide support to the family after the children return, to ensure the child remains safe.
+If this is possible, the staff provides support to the family after the children return, to ensure the child remains safe.

 The Traineeship Program is Tak was started to help young Thai people, including those from underprivileged groups in Thailand.
 The focus is on those who are now at the stage of life where they are attempting to successfully transition into independence and gain meaningful employment.

 The project includes hands-on training in active non-profit businesses, coupled with vocational education where suitable, and training under specialists in relevant fields.
 These are used to train these young people and assist in transitioning them into independent, contributing members of society.
 Each training period goes for thirty months for each trainee.
-The trainees are involved with monthly business training meetings that deal with workplace-related topics like English, work place health and safety, sales, and management.
+The trainees are involved with monthly business training meetings that deal with workplace-related topics like English, workplace health and safety, sales, and management.

 The C.A.T.C.H.
 Project in Chiang Mai (Community Anti-Trafficking and Crisis Help) primarily focuses the prevention of human trafficking and other forms of sexual abuse.
 The C.A.T.C.H. project also seeks to bring about awareness concerning predatory methods, internet safety and dangers on the internet.
 The C.A.T.C.H. team research and evaluate up-to-date and culturally-relative preventative methods.
 They work to help make schools and internet cafes in Chiang Mai as safe as possible for people of all ages, especially children and teenagers.
 They also seek to maintain relationships with the police, social workers, school officials, and other government officials.